-In Figure 2, we depict the dynamics in the total population, susceptible population, infected population, and removed (recovered) population over time.
-As expected, with no infected people in the initial population, number of infected people remains zero at all times.
-Note that in this case, we see an increase in total population which is merely due to the positive balance in the rate at which babies are born versus natural death rate of people.
+people remains zero at all times.
+Note that in this case, we see an increase in total population which is merely due to the positive balance in the rate at which babies are born versus the natural death rate of people.
 We note here the decrease in the susceptible population, which is due to people who died of natural causes during the time-line of the simulation.
-Moreover, we see an increase in removed (recovered) population, which is due to the fact that newly born infants have immunity toward cholera, and it takes some time until they lose their immunity (which is governed by the rate of waning of immunity).
+Moreover, we see an increase in removed (recovered) population, which is due to the fact that newly born infants have immunity to cholera, and it takes some time for them to lose their immunity (which is governed by the rate of waning of immunity).

 Even though there is no epidemic in this simulation, our model depicts more than just the population dynamics.
-The three-dimensional surface plots in Figure 3 show the advantages of our age-structured model even in this basic simulation.
-Each plot in Figure 3 shows the number of humans at an age a in years at time t in weeks; the color encodes the same information as the height of surface.
-The number of humans at a particular age is computed by integrating each density, for instance, S(a,t) from a years to a+1 years by $\int{a}^{a+1} S(\bar{a},t) d\bar{a}$, representing the common understanding that humans from age a to a + 1 are considered a years old.
-Notice that we use a resolution of 1 week in age, thus at the initial time with constant density d, this gives $52d \approx 139$ humans of each age a.
-Comparing Figures 3 (c) and 3 (a) close to age 0, we see how babies are born immune and then over time lose their immunity and become susceptible.
+The three-dimensional surface plots in Fig. 3 show the advantages of our age-structured model even in this basic simulation.
+Each plot in Fig. 3 shows the number of humans at an age a in years at time t in weeks; the color encodes the same information as the height of surface.
+The number of humans at a particular age is computed by integrating each density, for instance, S(a, t) from a years to a + 1 years using $\int{a}^{a+1} S(\bar{a}, t) d\bar{a}$, representing the common understanding that humans from age a to a + 1 are considered a years old.
+Notice that we use a resolution of 1 week in age; thus at the initial time with constant density d, this gives $52d \approx 139$ humans of each age a.
+Comparing Fig. 3(c) and (a) close to age 0, we see how babies are born immune and then over time lose their immunity and become susceptible.

-5.2 Spread of an Epidemic with High Rate of Shedding of Cholera
+5.2.
+The spread of an epidemic with a high rate of shedding of cholera

 As before, we start with an initial population of 10,000 people.
 However, this time we will put one infected person of age 18 years in the initial population and use $\xi = 10^9$.
-This is implemented in the code, with concentration units of humans per age by setting I(a, 0) = 0for a < 18 and a > 19 years and one uniform value I(a, 0) > 0 for $18 \le a \le 19$ years such that
+This is implemented in the code, with concentration units of humans per age, by setting I(a, 0) = 0 for a < 18 and a > 19 years and one uniform value I(a, 0) > 0 for 18 < a < 19 years such that

-$$\int{18}^{19} I(a,0) \, da = 1.$$
+$$\int{18}^{19} I(a,0) \, \mathrm{d}a = 1$$